awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 If you delete your default VPC, you can create a new one\.
 For more information, see [Create a default VPC](#create-default-vpc)\.

 If you delete a default subnet, you can create a new one\.
 For more information, see [Create a default subnet](#create-default-subnet)\.
-Alternatively, you can create a nondefault subnet in your default VPC and contact AWS Support to mark the subnet as a default subnet\.
-You must provide the following details: your AWS account ID, the Region, and the subnet ID\.
 To ensure that your new default subnet behaves as expected, modify the subnet attribute to assign public IP addresses to instances that are launched in that subnet\.
 For more information, see [Modify the public IPv4 addressing attribute for your subnet](vpc-ip-addressing.md#subnet-public-ip)\.
 You can only have one default subnet per Availability Zone\.
 You cannot create a default subnet in a nondefault VPC\.

 ## Create a default VPC<a name="create-default-vpc"></a>